Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/README.md

 Toasts are great for the user's UX as they can casually browse an e-commerce website, adding items to their cart without having to go to the checkout page to see what's in the cart.

+My toasts messages were originally when displayed, they were covering up menu items, the user had to manually dismiss the message.
+I felt this was bad for the user experience, so to alleviate this issue, toast nodifications now automatically disappear after 5 seconds.
+Too less doesn't give the user enough time to read the message.

 ![toast nods](wireframes/toast_nods.png)